 Wilder Park Conservatory

-In addition to the home, Wadhams built a greenhouse for his wife to help her to overcome her grief over the death of her son.
+In addition to the home, Wadhams built a greenhouse for his wife to help her to overcome her grief over the death of their son.
 This greenhouse, still in use today, is located to the rear of the Conservatory and is the forerunner of the extensive horticultural activities which are currently taking place in Wilder Park.

-Following the death of Seth Wadhams in 1888, Mrs. Henry (Aurelia Case) King, daughter of Seth's lifelong friend, John R. Case, inherited the home.
+Following the death of Seth Wadhams in 1888, Mrs. Henry (Aurelia Case) King, daughter of Seth's lifelong friend John R. Case, inherited the home.
 After the Kings moved into the White Birch Estate, King employed a landscape architect to landscape the area surrounding the home.

 Aurelia Case King continued the tradition of her predecessor, becoming interested in gardening and establishing a library on the subject.
 She created an herb garden, based upon the descriptions of Erasmus, a Dutch humanist; and a flower garden, modeled after the one at Mount Vernon, Virginia.
 In 1890, Aurelia and Henry's son, Francis, married Louisa Yeoman.
 After the death of Henry King in 1898, the Francis Kings moved into the home of his mother.
 During this time, Louisa became interested in the gardens of her mother-in-law.
 However, it was not until Louisa moved into the McCormick home (1898) at Claremont and Prospect Avenues that she established her first garden.
 This began her lifelong avocation with gardening and horticulture.
 Her contributions include several books on these subjects.
 She dedicated her last book, "From A New Garden," to her mother-in-law.
-Louisa received many awards and honors, including a memorial planting of dogwood in the National Arboretum in Washington D.C. and a rose named in her honor.
+Louisa received many awards and honors, including a memorial planting of dogwood in the National Arboretum in Washington, D.C. and a rose named in her honor.